Phonics and Reading Intent

 6. We celebrate success and effort.
 In each class pupils are currently taking part in the 'Reading Challenge' to read as many books as possible.

-The 'Writing Roots' from Literacy Tree is used in English lessons- see the 'Writing' page for more details.
+The 'Writing Roots' from Literacy Tree are used in English lessons- see the 'Writing' page for more details.
 It allows children to be exposed to high quality texts, which they explore thoroughly, considering the layout, language features and sentence structures of a range of genres.

 We use resources such as Reading Eggs, Fast Phonics etc to support reading further.